ovh/docs/pages/web/hosting/sql_change_password/guide.en-gb.md

 Then click in the `Databases`{.action} section of the `Web Cloud`{.action} section.

-For [CloudDB](https://www.ovh.co.uk/cloud/cloud-databases/) solutions, open the tab `General information`{.action}.
+For [Web Cloud Databases](https://www.ovh.co.uk/cloud/cloud-databases/) solutions, open the tab `General information`{.action}.
 Check for the database server name identified previously under `Host name`{.action}.

 In this section of the OVHcloud Control Panel, go to the `Users and rights`{.action} tab to find your database’s `Username`{.action}.